Final Exam Information

 Consequently, the Office of the Registrar schedules a final exam period for all undergraduate-level courses, regardless of whether the course has a scheduled final exam, a take-home final exam, or no final exam.
 Instructors can decide how they want to use their scheduled final exam period.

-Students should be able to determine whether a course has a scheduled final exam, a take-home final exam, or no final exam by consulting their course syllabus or their instructor(s).
+Students should be able to determine whether a course has a scheduled final exam (face-to-face or online), a take-home final exam, or no final exam by consulting their course syllabus or their instructor(s).

-Due to the large number (1000+) of courses to be scheduled in only eight exam days, the Office of the Registrar can not consider the above stated conflict rules when building the final exam schedule.
+PLEASE NOTE: Due to the large number (1000+) of courses to be scheduled in only seven exam days, the Office of the Registrar cannot consider the above stated conflict rules when building the final exam schedule.

 Classroom assignments for final exams are posted on the Office of the Registrar website two (2) weeks prior to the start of final exams.
 Classroom assignments are made from the requests indicated on each department's Course Offering Schedule Review.
-For courses added to the schedule after completion of the schedule review, or for any changes to classroom use plans, please contact Chris Higgins, Classroom and Scheduling Manager, at firstname.lastname@example.org.
+For final exams added to the schedule after completion of the schedule review, or for any changes to classroom use plans, please contact email@example.com.

 The Office of the Registrar may be unable to assign a classroom for a request received less than two weeks prior to the start of the exam period.

-If you have any other questions about the final exam schedule, please contact Debra Roberts at email@example.com.
+If you have any questions about the final exam schedule or classroom assignments, please contact firstname.lastname@example.org.